polineniavinash/AWS-GCP-ELK-STACK-CREATION/README.md

 # AWS-GCP-ELK-STACK-CREATION
-Automating the IAC of ELK stack using Terraform, packer and ansible on AWS and GCP
+Automating the Infrastructure as Code(IAC) of ELK stack using Terraform, packer and ansible on AWS and Google Cloud.

 Bear with me for sometime I will write a detailed readme file.